Can a family already in France benefit from family reunification?

 Maghreb or Sub-Saharan Africa

-The other conditions to be fulfilled by the applicant and the group beneficiaries are the same as for the standard procedure (visa application less).
+The other conditions to be fulfilled by the applicant and the group beneficiaries are the same as for the standard procedure.

-If family reunification is granted, spouses and adult children from the Maghreb or sub-Saharan Africa receive a resident card (valid for 10 years), if the foreigner from which the grouping originates holds such a title.
+Where family reunification is granted, spouses and adult children from the Maghreb or sub-Saharan Africa shall receive a resident card valid for 10 years if the merging foreigner has such a title.
 Otherwise, they receive a 1-year residence permit.

 Minor children receive a Minor foreigner Movement Document (MRD).